Tommy-Long4358/Brain-Anomaly-Detection/README.md

 This project implements a convolutional autoencoder in TensorFlow/Keras that can detect anomalies such as tumors in brain CT images.

+## Overview of autoencoders
+The goal of an autoencoder is to be able to reconstruct images based on the latent features it has learned from the input image.
+The architecture of an autoencoder consists of an encoder and decoder.
+The encoder takes in an image as input and learns it latent features of what makes a brain CT image healthy.
+Afterwards, the decoder takes the latent features that the encoder has learned and tries to reconstruct an image that closely matches the input image.
+The difference between the reconstruction and original image is the reconstruction error.

+## Goal
+The goal of this project is to be able to identify images as anomalies based on a threshold.
+Ideally, normal images should have a low reconstruction error that is below the threshold while tumorous images should have a high reconstruction error that is above the threshold.

 ## Dataset

 The dataset includes: